 Subject to State Water Board approval, the applicant may propose using standard hydrologic techniques or public domain computer models for estimating the mean annual unimpaired flow at the POI.
 This analysis shall be based on a ten-year simulation period, at a minimum.
-Model results shall be validated by comparison with recorded flows on or near the POD watershed. from watersheds sharing the characteristics of the watershed being examined.
+Model results shall be validated by comparison with recorded flows from watersheds sharing the characteristics of the watershed being examined.
 Characteristics include, but are not limited to, geology, soils, topography, vegetation, land use, and precipitation runoff processes.
 The recorded flows do not have to be unimpaired but the applicant shall take the impairment into consideration when calibrating the model.
-Model submittal requirements are described in Appendix A Section A.1.1.1.
+Model submittal requirements are described in Appendix A sSection A.1.1.1.

-B.5.2.2 Regional Criteria for the Minimum Bypass Flow
+B.5.2.2 Regional criteria for the minimum bypass flow